-“Death in my work doesn’t represent The End, it represents eternity.” –MR
+“Death in my work doesn’t represent The End, it represents eternity.” –Miroslava Romanova.

 Coming of age in the late 2000s, Romanova took a keen interest in the punk and Goth music scene.
 Gravitating toward its rejection of tradition and its adoption of confrontational, and gritty subject matter, it significantly influenced Romanova’s creative life.
-At the age of 19, she moved to St. Petersburg to further her studies by pursuing a B.A. in Monumental Art at The Saint Petersburg Academy of Art, from 2011 to 2015.
+At the age of 18, she moved to St. Petersburg to further her studies by pursuing a M.F.A. in Monumental Art at The Saint Petersburg Academy of Art, from 2012 to 2016.
 Romanova was successful there: she received the highest marks in her class, as well as won all her student competitions, thus earning her a president scholarship that covered all 6 years of her academic costs.

 During her studies, Romanova was chosen to work on one of the biggest development projects in the city, where she was charged with designing the façades and lobby interiors of six residential buildings and one business center.
 Her overwhelming success on this project earned Romanova a position as the lead Interior Decorator and Art Director at one of the biggest development company’s in Ukraine, which she took after graduation.
 This sedated her for a period of time.